CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Remove App Center Dependencies

-Now that we've integrated Capgo's services, you should remove any references to App Center.
+Now that we've integrated CodePushGo's services, you should remove any references to App Center.
 Besides being a best practice to remove unused code/services, removing the SDK should reduce the size of your apps.

 First, open a terminal then uninstall the App Center plugins:
 ```shell